Marshall Field's: 1913 Illinois State Senate investigation

-In 1913, representatives of Carson Pirie Scott and Marshall Field's were called to the state capital of Illinois at Springfield for the Illinois State Senate's investigation of the low wages of the female employees of the major department stores.
-At Marshall Field's, women were not only typists or other types of clerical workers, they also had a major role in the sales department.
-Women sales clerks were trained in etiquette and acquired a thorough understanding of the merchandise.
-The presence of saleswomen was a crucial part of the success of Marshall Field's, as they made female customers more comfortable and therefore made shopping at Marshall Field's fun.
+In 1913, representatives of Carson Pirie Scott and Marshall Field's were called to the state capital of Springfield, Illinois for the State Senate's investigation of the low wages of female employees at major department stores.
+At Marshall Field's, women were not only typists or other types of clerical workers, but also had a major role in the sales department.
+Female sales clerks were trained in etiquette and acquired a thorough understanding of the merchandise.
+The presence of saleswomen was a crucial part of the success of Marshall Field's, as they made female customers more comfortable and therefore made shopping at the store more enticing.

 The opportunities available for women at Marshall Field's created a subculture of working women.
-During the early and middle decades of the 20th century, many women migrated into the labor force often becoming adrift in a new city with new opportunities.
+During the early and middle decades of the 20th century, many women migrated into the labor force, often becoming adrift in a new city with new opportunities.
 Many of these women lived apart from family and relatives, were young and single and came from varied backgrounds and ethnicities.
 This subculture of women was greatly affected by wages and opportunities offered through Marshall Field's.